Scrummy Lane

 • Using a sharp bread knife or other large serrated knife, lightly carve the dough log into 9 to 12 pieces of around 1 inch/2.5cm in width (I aim for 10 scrolls).

-• Place the scrolls in a greased (with butter or oil) 9×12 inch baking dish or round equivalent (around 10 inches in diameter).
+• Place the rolls in a greased (with butter or oil) 9×12 inch baking dish or round equivalent (around 10 inches in diameter).
 Space them evenly.
 It's OK if some are touching.

 • Cover the baking dish with aluminium foil, then place into the warm oven (still turned off).
 Leave for 20 minutes to rest/rise.

-• Remove the foil and pour ¼ cup milk all over the unbaked scrolls.
-Leave the scrolls inside the oven while you preheat it to 190C/375F.
-Bake for 15 to 20 minutes, or until the scrolls are a light to medium golden colour.
+• Remove the foil and pour ¼ cup milk all over the unbaked rolls.
+Leave the rolls inside the oven while you preheat it to 190C/375F.
+Bake for 15 to 20 minutes, or until they are a light to medium golden colour.
 Don't overbake.

 ¼ cup milk